-Cabinet Urgency Committee of the Cabinet Classification: For General Release Date 3 rd February 2003 Title of Report Reorganisation of the Environment & Leisure Department - Former Education Functions.
-Report of: Chief Executive Director of Environment & Leisure Acting Director of Education Wards Involved All Wards Policy Context Supporting the development of effective management and service delivery in the City Council.
-Officer Contact Joe Duckw Leisure.
-Joe Duckworth, Director Environment and Leisure.
+Urgency Committee of the Cabinet Date 24/1/03 Title of Report Reorganisation of the Environment & Leisure Department - Former Education Functions.
+Classification : Report of : Chief Executive, Director of For General Release Environment & Leisure, Acting Director of Education Wards Involved All Wards Policy Context Supporting the development of effective management and service delivery in the City Council.
+Officer Contact Joe Duckw Joe Duckworth, Director Environment and Leisure.